cutterbl/CFQueryToForm/README.txt

 CFRequestToForm will take a configuration object that will then make an Ajax request, based upon the configuration, and automatically apply the result to the form is was applied upon.

+[C 05.10.2012] You may now add a callback to the request, that will fire once the form has populated with the remote data.

 See the js file for documentation of usage.

 A MySQL script can be found in the /resources/db/ folder that will create the sample table used by the demo.
 This example should be compatible with ColdFusion 8 or higher.